 - Egrilmez S, Aslan F, Karabulut G, et al; Clinical efficacy of the SmartPlug in the treatment of primary Sjogren's syndrome with keratoconjunctivitis sicca: one-year follow-up study.
 Rheumatol Int.
 2011 Dec;31(12):1567-70. doi: 10.1007/s00296-010-1527-x.
 Epub 2010 May 21.

 - Papas AS, Sherrer YS, Charney M, et al; Successful Treatment of Dry Mouth and Dry Eye Symptoms in Sjogren's Syndrome Patients With Oral Pilocarpine: A Randomized, Placebo-Controlled, Dose-Adjustment Study.
 J Clin Rheumatol.
 2004 Aug;10(4):169-177.

 - Thanou-Stavraki A, James JA; Primary Sjogren's syndrome: current and prospective therapies.
 Semin Arthritis Rheum.
 2008 Apr;37(5):273-92.
 Epub 2007 Aug 21.

-- Meijer J, Meiners P, Vissink A, et al; Effective rituximab treatment in primary Sjogren's syndrome: A randomised, Arthritis Rheum.
+- Meijer J, Meiners P, Vissink A, et al; Effective rituximab treatment in primary Sjogren's syndrome: A randomised, double-blind, placebo-controlled trial.
+Arthritis Rheum.
 2010 Jan 13.

 - Voulgarelis M, Tzioufas AG, Moutsopoulos HM; Mortality in Sjogren's syndrome.
 Clin Exp Rheumatol.
 2008 Sep-Oct;26(5 Suppl 51):S66-71.